Sumitdffff/Time-Table-creator/README.md

-# 🗓️ TimeTable Generator – React-Based Application
+# 🗓️ TimeTable Creator – React-Based Application

-**TimeTable Generator** is a **React.js-based web application** that allows users to **generate, view, and manage time tables** easily.
+**TimeTable Creator** is a **React.js-based web application** that allows users to **generate, view, and manage time tables** easily.
 It provides an **intuitive UI**, supports multiple schedules, and ensures flexibility in planning daily activities or class schedules.

 ---